Cold Laser Therapy for Knee Osteoarthritis

 - Your plan — Based on the assessment findings, Dr Johnson will discuss whether a course of treatment may be appropriate.
 The evidence suggests that results for knee osteoarthritis are typically observed over a course of sessions rather than a single visit.
 There are no lock-in plans.
 The decision is always yours.

-- 🔴 Sudden, severe knee swelling with warmth and redness (may indicate infection or gout)
+- Sudden, severe knee swelling with warmth and redness — may indicate infection or gout requiring urgent assessment

-- 🔴 Inability to bear weight on the leg after an injury
+- Inability to bear weight on the leg after an injury — could indicate a fracture or ligament rupture

-- 🔴 Knee locking or giving way repeatedly
+- Knee locking or giving way repeatedly — may indicate a loose body or meniscal tear requiring investigation

-- 🔴 Fever alongside knee pain and swelling
+- Fever alongside knee pain and swelling — septic arthritis requires emergency treatment

-- 🔴 Unexplained weight loss combined with persistent joint pain
+- Unexplained weight loss combined with persistent joint pain — while rare, these require investigation to rule out other conditions

 Frequently Asked Questions